maxalbert/paper-supplement-nanoparticle-sensing/README.md

    cd paper-supplement-nanoparticle-sensing
    ```

-2. Make sure that you have all required dependencies installed (see below).
+2. Make sure that you have all required dependencies installed (see below; we recommend the installation using conda if possible).

 3. Start a notebook server:
    ```